 Sin-free?
 Get real.

 Jesus will hit the “reset” button on your life, dust you off and get you back on track.
-No need to hide the fact you struggle.
+No need to hide the fact you struggled or feel ashamed after you confess it.

 Scriptures to check out on Christian Struggles: